MitchellSparrow/PRG_Scratch/DESCRIPTION.md

 No prize money is awarded for any planet's competitor who crashes their rocket.

-You have been selected randomly as planet Earth's 287th competitor for this year.
+You have been selected randomly as one of planet Earth's competitors for this year.

 Try and pass as many asteroids as possible in your rocket without crashing!